lukluca/fastlane_ui/README.md

 # fastlane_ui
 GUI for Fastlane tool.

-This App is intended to use only for deployng a Xcode project
+This App is intended to use only for deployng a Xcode project.

 Currently the fastfile script supports: